letme-hj/letme-hj.github.io/_pages/cv.md

 nav: true
 nav_order: 2
 cv_pdf: example_pdf.pdf
+description: This page is under construction!
-description: If you would like to see a pdf version of my CV, please click on the `PDF` button above!
+> If you would like to see a pdf version of my CV, please click on the `PDF` button above!
 toc:
   sidebar: left
 ---